|Born||in Sudbury, Ontario, Canada|

 Mini Bio (1)

 Prior to being selected as the host of Jeopardy!
-(1984), for syndication, he came back to NBC and hosted the revamped version of Classic Concentration (1987), which was also his second hit in his almost 30 year career.
+(1984), for syndication, he came back to NBC and hosted the revamped version of Classic Concentration (1987), which was also his second hit in his then-almost 30 year career.
 On this show, he received 4 Emmy nominations, but didn't win.
-It was cancelled in 1991, when the network stopped making game show for daytime TV.
+It was canceled in 1991, when the network stopped making game show for daytime TV.

 On May 17, 2002, Jeopardy!
-(1984) celebrated a milestone, the show celebrated its 4000th episode and at the same time, it received another Daytime Emmy for "Outstanding Game Show/Audience Participation", making it its 21st Emmy.
-Like Bob Barker, Alex Trebek had broken the world record as host of TV's #1 quiz show in the country, and he won 2 Emmy Awards and received a star on the Hollywood Walk of Fame, and, this year, was described as one of the Top 10 Canadians on U.S. Television.
-Today, as Alex began his 19th year as the host, he remains as popular as any other quizmaster.
+(1984) celebrated a milestone, with its 4000th episode and at the same time, received another Daytime Emmy for "Outstanding Game Show/Audience Participation," making it its 21st Emmy.
+Like Bob Barker, Alex Trebek broke the world record as host of TV's #1 quiz show in the country, won seven Outstanding Game Show Host Emmy Awards, received a star on the Hollywood Walk of Fame, and was often described as one of the Top 10 Canadians on U.S. Television.

 - IMDb Mini Biography By: Gary Richard Collins II (email@example.com)